 I wrote this piece to explore what these patterns are and also explain some of the actions they have influenced in our internal approaches.
 We also believe the world is a better place if we all share information.
 So here are my top four ‘insider’ tips you can start using today to grow your business.

-1) There is a huge gender imbalance in the perceived audiences of B2B companies.
-Remove this to increase your scope.
+1) Challenge gender imbalances in the B2B space to increase your scope

 For each workshop we do we have a formula that has a skeleton structure but uses a lot of guided questioning to gain qualitative insights from the sales people.
 Before we look at the data (if there is data to look at) we want as much information from the sales and marketing teams on what they sell and to who.
 After a few questions around the Ideal customer we move on to who they interact within these companies.
 We normally will ask 2 base questions: